imansaj/Sample_project_battery/README.md

 0.00116.
 The mean of r-squared score was one with a standard deviation of 0.0.

 ### Post analysis
-We can also plot the feature importance which gives us an idea of how important each feature is.
+For the post analyis of the results, we can plot the feature importance which gives us an idea of how important each feature is.
+The idea behind feature importance is that, once we have a working model, we can give the top selected features along with the training data to shap algorithm, and it gives us the importance of each feature.
+Then we can group features based on a desired facto and sum thier importance to see the importance of each factor.
 For example, in figure 10 I plotted the importance of each section in the final results.
+As can be seen, sections II and I have the highest importnace.
+This means that the charging part of the curve has the highest importance score for predicting the capacity.
+Therefore in practice we can put extra measures for measuring the charging part more accurately for better prediction of capacity.

 <img src="https://github.com/imansaj/Sample_project_battery/blob/main/Documentation%20material/features_importance_region_Section.png" width="600">

 Figure 10.
 The Feature importance of each section calculated by shap.

-### Conclusion
-In summary, here I showed that with research-based feature engineering we can solve a difficult problem with low loss and high performance.